 2 UNESCO Heritage Sites

-Day 2 City tour of Porto including a visit to a port wine cellar.
-Cruise upstream crossing the Crestuma-Lever Dam and flood gate.
-Arrive in Entre-os-Rios.
-Traditional Portuguese show on board.
+Day 2 After a city tour of Porto, which includes a visit to a port wine cellar, we cruise upstream, crossing the Crestuna-Lever Dam and floodgate enroute to an overnight mooring at Entre-os-Rios, where a bridge links the rural riverbanks.
+Enjoy a traditional Portuguese show on board.
 (B, L, D)

 The programme may be altered due to navigational factors with locks, water levels or congestion at certain sites.

-A luxury barge owned by Douro Azul with a mainly Portuguese crew (official on-board language is English), built in 2000 and refurbished in 2010 especially for Her Majesty the Queen’s Diamond Jubilee celebrations on the River Thames.
+A luxury barge owned by Douro Azul with a mainly Portuguese crew (official on-board language is English), built in 2000 and refurbished in 2010 especially for Her Majesty Queen Elizabeth's Diamond Jubilee celebrations on the River Thames.
 Smaller than most Douro cruise vessels, these departures in the favoured season are reserved exclusively for the guests of Jules Verne.